History of Brighton & Hove Albion F.C.

 The history of Brighton & Hove Albion F.C. began in 1901.
 It first played in the Southern League, and was elected to the Football League in 1920.
 They won promotion to the First Division in the 1978–79 season, but were relegated in the 1982–83 season.
 They returned to the top flight for the 2017–18 season playing in the Premier League.

 The club played its matches at the Goldstone Ground between 1902 and 1997.
 After the stadium was sold, the club played at Gillingham for two years, then at Withdean Stadium between 1999 and 2011.
 In 2011, a new stadium Falmer Stadium was completed and it has served as the home ground for the club since.
+Crystal Palace, Brighton's biggest rivals were the first team to win at the 'Amex' with Brighton favourite Glenn Murray scoring the final goal of the game for Crystal Palace.

 Formation

 The club was first formed as Brighton & Hove United on 24 June 1901, and the name was quickly changed to Brighton & Hove Albion.
 The club took the place of a defunct club, Brighton & Hove Rangers, in the Southern League.
 In the Southern League they won their only national honour to date, the FA Charity Shield, by defeating Football League Champions Aston Villa in 1910.
-There had previously been Old Brightonians, representing the area in the FA Cup in the 19th Century.
+There had previously been Old Brightonians, representing the area in the FA Cup in the 19th century.

 The club initially played at the Hove County Ground, with a few games were also at Goldstone Ground that was used by Hove F.C.
 From 1902 onwards, Brighton & Hove Albion F.C. and Hove F.C. shared the Goldstone Ground.

 In 1920, 19 years after the club was formed, they were elected to the Football League's new Third Division.